redis/docs/content/develop/interact/search-and-query/advanced-concepts/query_syntax.md

   * Prefixes are limited to 2 letters or more.
 You can change this number by using the `MINPREFIX` setting on the module command line.

+  * The minimum word length to stem is 4 letters or more.
+You can change this number by using the `MINSTEMLEN` setting on the module command line.

   * Expansion is limited to 200 terms or less.
 You can change this number by using the `MAXEXPANSIONS` setting on the module command line.

 3. Prefix matching fully supports Unicode and is case insensitive.